Orient Electric Ltd (NSE: ORIENTELEC) Q3 2026 Earnings Call dated Jan. 22, 2026

 Natasha Jain

-So that’s helpful.
-And my second question is in terms of lighting now, when I see your top line growth has been moderate but margin decline has been sharper and it is even sharper when I see it on a both on a QOQ and Y basis.
-So is it mainly because of the front buying and now we are getting impacted more from the cost or the pricing decline?
+Understood, sir.
+That’s helpful.
+And my second question is in terms of lighting.
+Now when I see your top-line growth has been moderate, but margin decline has been sharper, and it is even sharper when I see it on — both on a Q-o-Q and Y-o-Y basis.
+So, is it mainly because of the front buying and now we are getting impacted more from costs or the pricing decline?
 And if so, can you call out what is the pricing decline in this quarter as well for lighting?

 Ravindra Singh Negi

-So in lighting also there are.
-So when you look at the results, it’s a combination of lighting switch gears and wires all put together.
-Wires.
-We were able to pass on the price increase literally every two, three weeks.
-Switch gear is where our price increase pass on to the consumer.
-Did not happen.
-It’s taken on 17th of January.
-So that has been an impact on overall lighting also went through a little bit of commodity impact there.
-Also we passed on the price increase on 20th of January of 3%.
-So we are hoping that the margins would come back and obviously we had spent a little bit more on lighting from a branding perspective, trade engagement perspective.
+So, in lighting also, there are — so, when you look at the results, it’s a combination lighting, switchgear and wires, all put together.
+Wires, we were able to pass on the price increase literally every two, three weeks.
+Switchgear is where our price increase passed on to the consumer did not happen.
+It’s taken on 17th of January, 3% price.
+So, that has been an impact on overall.
+Lighting also went through a little bit of commodity impact.
+There also, we passed on the price increase on the 20th of January of 3%.
+So, we are hoping that the margins would come back.

-But and that’s largely our Q3 phenomena because that’s the time when lighting seasonality impact happens.
+And obviously, we have spent a little bit more on lighting from a branding perspective, trade engagement perspective, but and that’s largely our Q3 phenomena because that’s the time when lighting seasonality impact happens.
 We’re building up that category.
-We’ve taken the price increase and we’ve taken a price increase and in fact ahead of the industry.
-So that should bring back the margins in the lighting and switches.
+We’ve taken the price increase and we’ve taken a price increase in fact, ahead of the industry.
+So, that should bring back the margins in the lighting and switchgear, wire segment.

 Natasha Jain

-So what would be a B2B B2C split in lighting.
+Sir, what would be your B2B, B2C split in lighting?

 Ravindra Singh Negi

-Largely I’ve given a guidance earlier also it’s currently 75 25.
-Ideally you know, we should move towards some of the industry leaders of 6535.
-So we’re building our capabilities on B2B and side mode.
+Largely, I’ve given a guidance earlier also.
+It’s currently 75%, 25%.
+Ideally, we should move towards some of the industry leaders of 65%, 35%.
+So, we’re building our capabilities on B2B side more.

 Natasha Jain

 Got it.
-Thank you so much Sara on the mail.
+Thank you so much, sir, and all the very best.

 Ravindra Singh Negi